Phase portraits and the bifurcation set for the three-vortex interaction system: Local and global bifurcations

-where the $Z_{ij}$ terms are the $Z$-components of singularities found in Eq.~\eqref{XZ_singularities} and $p_3$ is a cubic polynomial in $Z$ with $\Theta$ and the three circulations appearing as parameters.
-The three singularities cannot be solutions, so the system will have one or three real roots, except at bifurcation points where there are two.
+where the \(Z_{ij}\) terms are the \(Z\)-components of singularities found in Eq.~\eqref{XZ_singularities} and \(p_3\) is cubic in \(\frac{Z}{\Theta}\) with the circulations appearing as parameters.
+The singularities cannot be solutions, so the system has one or three real roots, except at bifurcation points, where it has two.

+Two conditions indicate the parameter values where the number of solutions to \(p_3\) changes.
+First, when its leading coefficient $a_3$ vanishes, $p_3$ reduces to a quadratic, and so has two or fewer roots.
+As $a_3$ approaches zero, at least one root must diverge.
+The leading coefficient is

+Thus, along the three lines \(\Gamma_i+\Gamma_j=0\), indicated as dashed lines in Fig.~\ref{fig:trilinear}, roots diverge to infinity.
+They also diverge where \(\gamma_2=0\), which corresponds to the unit circle in barycentric coordinates.

-The number of solutions changes at parameter values where the \emph{discriminant} of $p_3(Z)$, which is proportional to the resultant of $p_3$ and $p_3'$, vanishes; this is also reviewed in Appendix~\ref{sec:resultant}.
-We compute this in Mathematica.
-It factors into the product of low-degree terms that we can interpret:
+The number of solutions also changes at parameter values where the \emph{discriminant} of \(p_3(Z)\), which is proportional to the resultant of \(p_3\) and \(p_3'\), vanishes; this is also reviewed in~\ref{sec:resultant}.
+This quantity, computed in Mathematica, factors into terms of low order that we can interpret: